divercefi/whitepaper/README.md

 ### DIY Personalized Journey (not part of the initial development scope)

 Following services will not be part of the initial development scope as opposed to Portfolio Designer and *EASY* token.
 They will rather complement the user journey in the digital asset ecosystem and provide a single dashboard overview.
-The following pages will provide the users with the **Exchanges**, **Wallets**, and **Services t**hat match their selected portfolios and digital assets.Users will either be able to set up and implement their investment strategy on their own or leverage our **partner ecosystem.**
+The following pages will provide the users with the **Exchanges**, **Wallets**, and **Services** that match their selected portfolios and digital assets.
+Users will either be able to set up and implement their investment strategy on their own or leverage our **partner ecosystem.**

 **1. Selected digital assets in portfolios:** (preliminary visuals subject to changes)